 Over the years, GWD has taken a number of steps to further safeguard the drinking water supply.
 Daily inspection of the pumping stations and treatment facilities are required.
 We have an active backflow prevention program to assure that contaminants are not drawn back into the system.
-Licensed GWD employees are available within minutes on a twenty-four hour emergency basis to deal with emergencies.
+Licensed GWD employees are available within minutes to deal with emergencies 24 hours/day, 365 days/year.
 Regular maintenance programs for cleaning the storage tanks, flushing the distribution system, exercising the gate valves, and checking the system for leaks helps ensure that the distribution system is sound.